 Posted on Wednesday 15 August 2018

 Moreover, you should assess the quality of the neighborhood and other surrounding homes.
-If all looks great and the funds are there, go for it.
-If the physical environment is not up to par, you might be better off continuing your search in other locations.
+If all of these look great and you can afford the house, you should go for it.
+On the other hand, if the physical environment is not up to par, it may be better to continue your search in other locations.
 There are always better, more desirable options.